-Page 3 of 11 ©2016 American Society of Plastic Surgeons® This form is for reference purposes only.
+Page 2 of 10 \\\\\\Patient Initials ©2016 American Society of Plastic Surgeons® This form is for reference purposes only.
 It is a general guideline and not a statement of standard of care.
-Rather, this form should be edited and amended to reflect policy requirements of your practice site(s), CMS and Joint Commission requirements, if applicable, and legal requirements of your individual states.
+Rather, this form should be edited and amended to reflect policy requirements of your practice site(s), CMS, and Joint Commission requirements, if applicable, and legal requirements of your individual states.
 The ASPS does not certify that this form, or any modified version of this form, meets the requirements to obtain informed consent for this particular procedure in the jurisdiction of your practice.
-Smokers have a greater risk of skin loss and wound healing complications.